 Liturgy and assemblies

-Pupil Chaplains help to prepare liturgy for pupils, prepared prayers for our Achievement Assembly and assemblies for special occasions, such as Remembrance Day.
+Pupil Chaplains help to prepare liturgy for pupils, prepare prayers for our Achievement Assembly and assemblies for special occasions, such as Remembrance Day.